SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 6. The current implementation of the *F1 25* API shows the following problems:

-   - The last lap data is not reported when the drivers car has crossed the finish line.
-Therefore the data for the last lap is missing from all reports.
+   - The data for the the last lap is not reported when the drivers car has crossed the finish line.
+Therefore, the last lap is missing from all reports, race review, and so on.
    - If you quit a session before finishing it, the end of the session is not detected by the Assustints - they think the simulator is paused.
 Therefore, you must end the session manually in Simulator Controller.
    - Sometimes, dpending on the timing, a session start may be missed by the Assistants.
 Only solution for the moment is to restart the session.
    - Suspension damage cannot be detected in the data.
-   - Penalties are also not detected correctly.
+There is a tyre damage information available (for example when jumping over sausage curbs), but this damage is issued too often to be used as substitute for suspension damage.

 ## Plugin *Integration*